 Bespoke learning materials

-In addition to creating short recordings, using Kaltura or Panopto (such as a video software tutorial or an introduction to a programme/module/concept), consider creating some written study material including self-assessment questions, examples and case studies, using, for example, Xerte or PebblePad.
+In addition to creating a short Desktop recording (using Panopto) (such as a video software tutorial or an introduction to a programme/module/concept), consider creating some written study material including self-assessment questions, examples and case studies, using, for example, Xerte or PebblePad.